 What makes ExercisAbilities an inclusive fitness and recreation facility?

-Our staff consists of Exercise Physiologists, Physical Therapists, Occupational Therapists, Speech Therapists, Dietitian/Nutritionists, Therapeutic Recreation Specialists and Personal Trainers.
+Our staff consists of Exercise Physiologists, Specialized Personal Trainers, Certified Inclusive Fitness Trainers, Physical Therapists, Occupational Therapists, Speech Therapists, Dietitian/Nutritionists, and Therapeutic Recreation Specialists.
 We believe individuals with any medical, physical, cognitive, or behavioral impairments of all ages from birth to end of life need ongoing efforts in terms of mobility, movement, good nutrition, and exercise to stay healthy and continue on their roadmap to recovery.

 This need does not just stop when insurances or Doctors say therapy is over.
 The need is life long.
 In addition, this road is not easy and often individuals with these impairments have great difficulty exercising they way they should.
 Our programs offer the right amount of assistance and the right type of care all in the right setting to help everyone with goals to succeed.

 ExercisAbilities has many programs to fit your need as well as your budget.
 As a 501c3 nonprofit and MN Home and Community Based Waiver Services provider, there will be a program for you, no matter what your financial resources may be.
 Meet with our Financial Impact Assessment Consultant prior to making a decision on not attending the class or service due to the cost.
 We want you to meet your goals – and we are here to help!